Legalisation of Dutch documents by apostille

 You may need to get your document legalised by another organisation before you can get an apostille from the court.
-This is the case for the legalisation of diplomas, medication certificates (information in Dutch) and documents from the Tax and Customs Administration.
+This is the case for the legalisation of diplomas, medication certificates (information in Dutch) and documents from the Tax Administration.

 After you have received the apostille you can use the document in any of the countries that are members of the Apostille Convention.

 - documents from judicial authorities (for example the Public Prosecution Service (OM), a clerk of the court or a bailiff)

 - administrative documents, like certificates, diplomas or civil status records

 - notarial deeds